SnitTeshome/Retail-oltp-olap-integration/06_Reflection Questions.md

 Running analytical queries on an OLTP system presents several challenges:

-- OLTP databases are optimized for fast, small transactions—not complex, long-running queries—so performance could suffer.
+- OLTP databases are optimized for fast, small transactions—not complex, long-running queries— could cause slowdowns.
 - Analytical queries may cause locking and blocking, which can interrupt or slow down operational tasks.
 - OLTP systems typically lack historical and aggregated data, which limits the ability to perform trend or comparative analysis.